TBragg800/Mouse-Shadow/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is .
+The purpose of the exercise is practice with the mouse move and using the offset values to dynamically update the text-shadow styling.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.

 ## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Mouse-Shadow](https://tbragg800.github.io/Mouse-Shadow/)
+  Open the index.html file in the browser of your choice.

 ## License
   MIT License